23ucc518-creator/Historical-Sales-Analytics-and-Dashboard-Development-Eyewear-Retail-Dataset-India-/README.md

 # Lenskart Growth and Sales Analytics

 ## 📌 Overview
-A data analytics case study analyzing Lenskart's customer and sales data to identify growth trends and opportunities, completed as part of a Growth Analyst internship.
+A data analytics case study analyzing Lenskart's customer and sales data to identify growth trends and opportunities.
 The project covers data cleaning, exploratory analysis, and reporting to support business decisions on customer acquisition and retention.

 ## 🎯 Business Problem
 Lenskart wanted to understand what's driving (or holding back) customer acquisition and retention, and to surface growth opportunities in their sales data that could support business decision-making.